yodesser/SYMnmf-project-/README.md

- SYMnmf Project
+## SYMnmf Project

-This repository implements the Symmetric Nonnegative Matrix Factorization (SymNMF) algorithm as described in the project assignment.
+This repository implements the Symmetric Nonnegative Matrix Factorization (SymNMF) algorithm as described in the project assignment, as well as compares it to KMEANS.
 The implementation includes both Python and C components, with bindings through the Python C API.

 ## Overview